The Positives of Face-to-Face Networking

 - Put a face to the @ address they have been speaking with in person

-- Get more comfortable – in person, you can find its easier to boost the relationship and have some general chat.
+- Get more comfortable – in person, you can find it’s easier to boost the relationship and have a general chat.
 Over e-mail, it’s strictly business

 - Inspire them to work with you.
 By giving them a face and a real person to interact with, they are much more likely to actually take you on